brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

                     '<li><p>Have dinner</p></li>',
                     '</ul>',
                 ],
-                user='john',
+                user='john1234',
             )

 Functionality Example #3 - Form Submission Check
 ================================================

 We can also test POST responses, to check that a page handles data submission as expected.
 In this example, we:

 * Log in with a specific testing user.
 * Generate the reverse of a given url string.
 * Fetch a response at the url, after providing mock form data as part of a POST request.
 * Check the rendered page response for:

     * A page title, to ensure we're at the page we expect.